Chuck's Antique Telephone Blog

 Cleaning Nickel

-Febuary 2.
+February 2.
 Ah, Ground Hog's Day!
 Now that we will still have a lot of winter ahead of us, according to the little critter that saw it's shadow this morning, it is time to think about cleaning up some of the old telephones we have sitting around the house.
 For my first blog entry, I thought of that old nickel that we see on the early stick phones and on the plated bells and transmitter faceplates on the old wooden phones that might be blackened by age.
 Is there a "safe" way to clean the nickel?

 If the nickel appears to be in decent shape, probably the best way to clean it is to use common household ammonia.
 After removing the nickel part from the phone (remove the transmitter parts from the faceplate first), immerse it in a small container with the ammonia.
-I often leave the part immerced for several hours.
+I often leave the part immersed for several hours.
 You will see the ammonia turning a bluish color as it removes tarnish.
 Buff the nickel with a soft cotton rag.
-I've found that my old cotton tee-shirts work really well for this task..
+I've found that my old cotton tee-shirts work really well for this task.

 If the nickel is too far gone, ammonia will not help and the best suggestion would be renickeling the part.
 I'll give a few hints on this process in my next blog.